josuerojasrojas/open-source/README.md

 ## Make necessary changes and commit those changes

-Pick an issue that you'd like to work on.
-Issues can be found under `Issues` can be found to the right of `Code` and to the left of `Pull Request` right below the repo name and repo author and will be properly labeled with difficulty levels.
+Pick an issue that you'd like to work on. `Issues` can be found to the right of `Code` and to the left of `Pull Request` right below the repo name and repo author and will be properly labeled with difficulty levels.
 Issues will be added regularly.

 <img style="float: right;" src="readme-images/issues.png" alt="submit pull request" />